 Water is both a thermal fluid and a refrigerant.
 In a traditional boiler system, found in homes and industrial facilities alike, hot water or steam radiates heat in indoor spaces.
 Conversely, a chilled water system absorbs heat as it pushes water cooled to around 45°F (7°C) through piping beneath floors, in walls, and on ceilings.
 This method can cool one building or, in the case of a chiller plant, serve several buildings or even an entire high-density area (district cooling).

 Air temperature fluctuates wildly, but just 10 feet (3m) below the ground, it is a nice 55°F (13°C) all year round.
 Geothermal heating and geocooling are expensive upfront, yet they are attracting more interest as consumers and businesses seek ways to reduce energy consumption.
 Basically, these systems comprise a loop of buried pipes through which water circulates.
 In cold weather, air-temperature water is sent underground to warm; when it moves back aboveground, a heat pump increases the water to the desired temperature and sends it through pipes in the building.
 In hot weather, the system uses the same principle but in reverse.
 Without outdoor/rooftop units, geothermal systems are very quiet and aesthetically pleasing.
 But more than that, more commercial developers are aiming for LEED (Leadership in Energy and Environmental Design) certification for their projects, and alternative HVAC solutions like geothermal plays an important role in that goal.

 This is part 1 of a series on HVAC technology and measuring instruments.
-Upcoming blogs will cover the vapor-compression refrigeration cycle, requirements of HVAC systems, and instruments for a healthier and more efficient HVAC system.
+Please see the next article about the vapor-compression refrigeration cycle, requirements of HVAC systems, and instruments for a healthier and more efficient HVAC system.